Redline-Team/RPM/README.md

 [![Better Stack Badge](https://uptime.betterstack.com/status-badges/v3/monitor/1htdf.svg)](https://status.c0dera.in)
 [![Better Stack Badge](https://uptime.betterstack.com/status-badges/v3/monitor/1jo75.svg)](https://status.c0dera.in)
 [![Better Stack Badge](https://uptime.betterstack.com/status-badges/v3/monitor/1jo77.svg)](https://status.c0dera.in)

+# DOWNTIME
+Something with the server happened and is going to require me to rebuild it again
+Offline functionality still is here so cached downloads will work

 # Redline Package Manager
 An attempt at replacing the VRChat Creator Companion with something directly in Unity
 This came as I got tired of tabbing out of Unity to import things so I decided to make this